crittje-zerofifty/m-dep-unit/README.md

 ## Benefits

-- **Early Detection**: Catch POM issues at compile time rather than runtime
+- **Early Detection**: Catch POM issues at test time rather than runtime
 - **Consistency**: Enforce team standards for POM structure and content
 - **Automation**: Integrate POM validation into your CI/CD pipeline
 - **Flexibility**: Create custom validation rules for your specific project needs

+## Contributing

+Before submitting a Pull Request, please read our [PR Policy](.github/PULL_REQUEST_POLICY.md) to understand the requirements and process for contributing to this project.

 ## License

-This project is licensed under the terms of the license included in the repository.
+This project is licensed under the [MIT License](LICENSE).
+See the LICENSE file in the repository root for the full license text.